IgniteUI/app-builder-docfx/en/using-data-in-your-app.md

 <p style="text-align:center;">IIS Configuration</p>

 You can simply enable Cors by adding configuration in your asp.net website's web.config file or adding some code in your global.asax file.
 Detailed information [here](https://qawithexperts.com/article/asp-net/enabling-cors-in-iis-various-possible-methods/291).

-### Running internal network urls over http will fail
-Example would be a web application built with [Electron](https://www.electronjs.org/).
-In order to allow `http` and CORS requests the following properties should be set:
-- `allowRunningInsecureContent` set  to true - will allow `http` requests.
-[Electron API docs](https://www.electronjs.org/docs/latest/tutorial/security#8-do-not-enable-allowrunninginsecurecontent).
-- `webSecurity` set to false - will allow CORS requests.
-[Electron API docs](https://www.electronjs.org/docs/latest/tutorial/security#6-do-not-disable-websecurity).

 ## Selecting data fields and changing fields type
 When a data source has been added, users can connect a particular data field to a component section.
 In order for this to be done, first select the component (a card component is used in the example below), then change Repeat mode to Data and scroll down the menu to locate and select the table from the Data Source that you want to connect to.
 Finally, connect the card section with the selected table field.